 We investigate knee injury compensation claims and all personal injury on a no win no fee basis, so if you have sustained an injury and wish to make a knee injury claim your pain and suffering need not be in vain, you could be due significant compensation.

 We do assessments of how much a knee injury impacts someone:

-We understand that any knee injury is a painful affair that limits what you can do.
+We understand that any knee injury is a painful affair that limits what you can do, limits your leg movement and can cause general misery.
 Depending on the nature and severity of the injury, it might leave you powerless to put any weight on that joint or even move your leg.
 You might not be able to do your job, enjoy hobbies and sports, or even drive or walk.